Best priority banking accounts and benefits in Singapore (2026)

 DBS Treasures

-DBS Treasure’s is DBS’ priority banking program with great card perks and lifestyle benefits, in addition to traditional wealth management services.
+DBS Treasures is DBS’ priority banking programme with great card perks and lifestyle benefits, in addition to traditional wealth management services.

 HSBC Premier

-HSBC Premier is HSBC’s priority banking program with a focus on wealth planning too.
+HSBC Premier is HSBC’s priority banking programme with a focus on wealth planning too.

 Members can gain access to HSBC’s relationship managers and receive personalised wealth management solutions, including legacy planning and tax advisory solutions.

-One unique aspect about HSBC’s priority banking program is the ability to extend your priority benefits to your family members like your spouse and up to three children with no additional funding required.
+One unique aspect about HSBC’s priority banking programme is the ability to extend selected Premier privileges to your spouse and children aged 18 and above without requiring them to maintain a separate Premier balance.

 HSBC Premier requires a minimum AUM of S$200K.